Hameedo79/Test-Hamid-My-Fund-Action/readme.md

 - Get all employee data - http://localhost:3000/getEmployees
 - Get employee data by id - http://localhost:3000/getEmployee/id

-I also attached postman collections in the root folder of this project to make the test much easier also note for authentication im using Authentication Header with value from environment variable to make the postman authentication easier
+I also attached postman collections in the root folder of this project to make the test much easier, also note that for authentication im using Authentication Header with value from environment variable to make the postman authentication easier with format as below :
+Authorization : Bearer {{jwt_token}}

 ## Tech

-This test is using some techs below :
+This app is using techs below :

-- NodeJs - For the backend language
+- NodeJs - The backend language
 - ExpressJs - The backend framework
 - PostgreSQL - The database
-- Sequelize - The ORM for connecting Backend to Database
+- Sequelize - The ORM for connecting the Backend to Database
-- Express Validator - To validate incoming request
+- Express Validator - To do validation for incoming request
 - bcrypt - To encrypt and validate user's password
-- jsonwebtoken - To do authentication whether a user is signed in or not
+- jsonwebtoken - To do authorization check, whether a user has a valid token or not

 ## Installation